 Chronic insomnia will affect brain function, increase risks of raises in blood pressure, increase changes in depression, affect the mental focus, influence emotional balance, and worsen constipation.
 Chronic insomnia increases risks associated with obesity, diabetes, and heart disease.

-Poor-quality sleep could be an early sign of Alzheimer’s disease in older adults, according to the findings of a new study, published Jan.
+Poor-quality sleep could be an early sign of Alzheimer’s disease in older adults, according to the findings of a new study, published on Jan.
 9, 2019 in the journal Science Translational Medicine.

 Short-term insomnia, Transient insomnia, or Acute insomnia may stop after treating with a natural remedy through adjusting sleep condition, sleep behavior, lifestyle, regular exercise, diet before sleep, taking herbs for good sleep, and taking Nature Sleep Formula.